The inclusively designed Future London Taxicar design

 This design project rethinks the London Black Cab for the 21st century, and engages with Londoners to seek their views and understand their needs.

-Working with Studio Hexagon and vehicle company Karsan based in Turkey, the brief is to produce an original, purpose-built vehicle that satisfies the requirements for both low emissions and the regulations associated with the London taxi whilst meeting the aspirations of drivers and passengers of all ages and abilities.
+Working with Hexagon Studio and Karsan, the brief was to produce an original, purpose-built vehicle that satisfied the requirements for both low emissions and the regulations associated with the London taxi whilst meeting the aspirations of drivers and passengers of all ages and abilities.

 The current London cab is one of the few purpose-built taxis in the world but the design is over two decades old.
 It needs modernisation, fresh thinking, a new approach to interiors utilising advances in materials, construction techniques and technology.
 An inclusive design approach will be used to underpin the approach and produce a well-researched and validated solution.